blarney-lang/blarney/README.md

 primitives.
 It can be viewed as a modern variant of [Lava](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.110.5587&rep=rep1&type=pdf) that supports a variety of hardware description styles.
-Blarney requires GHC 8.4.1 or later and we hope to make a release sometime in 2018.
+Blarney requires GHC 8.4.1 or later.

 ## Contents